The Best Crispy Halloumi Fries

 - Use a small saucepan so that you don’t have to use much oil.
 Cook in 2 batches.
 After cooking, let the oil cool down before double bagging it and throwing it away.

-What to serve with halloumi fries
+How to serve halloumi fries

 Fried halloumi is definitely best when piping hot and super crispy.
 So make sure you have one or two simple dipping sauces ready for generous scooping as soon as your yummy cheesy fries are ready!

-Well, my favourites are Greek yogurt (or sour cream if you prefer) and sweet chili sauce.
+My favorite dips are Greek yogurt (or sour cream if you prefer) and sweet chili sauce.
 You can either mix them together or keep them separate.

 Here are a few more ideas: